 - Handful cilantro (add less cilantro to give your hot sauce a more redish look or add more cilantro to give your hot sauce a more greenish look).

-- 1/4 cup water (may need more depending on size of tomato/peppers)
+- 1 Tablespoons of water (You may need more depending on size of tomato/peppers.
+See video for consistency.)

-- Dash of garlic paste or 1 small garlic clove
+- 1 small garlic clove or 1/2 teaspoon garlic paste

 - Dash of salt for taste